 The City of San Diego certified a Final Environmental Impact Report for the Otay Mesa Community Plan Update (OMCPU) in 2014 (FEIR; City of San Diego [City] 2014).
 The OMCPU requires the City to adopt a Specific Plan for the Central Village portion of the community.
 The purpose of this report is to evaluate the currently proposed Central Village Specific Plan (CVSP).
 Adoption of the proposed CVSP would develop up to 4,485 multi-family homes, 139,700 square feet (sf) of commercial space, a 13.1-acre combined school/recreation site, 16.1 acres of population-based park land uses, 15.9 acres of open space, and approximately 24.1 acres of major roadways within the 229.2-acre CVSP Area (SPA) (T&B Planning, Inc. 2017).
 The Project includes the adoption of the CVSP as an amendment to the Otay Mesa Community Plan and a rezoning program to implement the designated land uses.
-The land uses proposed by the CVSP are generally in conformance with the land uses analyzed in the FEIR for the SPA, which assumed up to $\frac{5,246}{4,768}$ multi-family homes and up to 32,700 sf of commercial uses sited along Airway Road.
+The land uses proposed by the CVSP are generally in conformance with the land uses analyzed in the FEIR for the SPA, which assumed up to 5,246 multi-family homes and up to 32,700 sf of commercial uses arranged as a predominately residential community with core areas of mixed uses and public spaces sited along Airway Road.